CRM development companies — USA comparison

 What is the difference between custom CRM development and a CRM platform?

-A CRM platform — such as HubSpot, Salesforce, or Zoho — is a pre-built product configured to fit your workflows.
-Custom CRM development builds the system from scratch around your specific processes, data model, and integration requirements.
-Platforms are faster and cheaper to start; custom CRM is warranted when your workflows are genuinely non-standard or when platform limitations create recurring friction and workarounds.
+A CRM platform, such as HubSpot, Salesforce, or Zoho, is a pre-built product.
+Custom CRM development builds the system around your process, data, and integrations.
+Platforms are faster to start.
+Custom CRM is better when standard tools create too many workarounds.

 How much does custom CRM development cost in the USA?